Zaton, Šibenik-Knin County: The Early and the Late Modern Period

 In 1496, Zaton belonged to the Parish of the Assumption, and in 1533, the Parish of St. George and the Brotherhood of St. Luke were founded.
 The Parish Church of St. George, which with its cemetery still stands in the center of the town, was built in 1666.

 According to Krsto Stošić, Zaton was under Ottoman occupation from 1576 to 1577.

 In the 16th century, there was a defensive tower in Zaton or in its vicinity, owned by the Šibenik noble family Tavilić.
 Krsto Stošić believes that the tower could have been located between Zaton and Vodice, in a place called Dabrovac, while Vjekoslav Kulaš places it in the bay itself, on an islet that was destroyed by a glider before the First World War in order to allow steamboats to dock at the waterfront.

 Glagolitic singing of the mass by the parish priest continued until 1817, and by the faithful until 1845.

 On November 24, 1884 a public school was opened with Frane Škarpa from Stari Grad as its first teacher.

-In 1894 a post office was opened.
+On January 1, 1894 a post office was opened.

 On June 16, 1906 the new cemetery on Strandraga hill was consecrated.

 On June 26, 1928 the construction of a new parish church began right next to the old one, and it was not fully completed until August 15, 1995.

 In August 1932 the local organization of the Communist Party of Croatia was founded in Zaton.

 In 1933 the local teacher Nikola Živković Širkov founded a reading room, which operated until the Italian occupation in 1941.